MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first known computer programmer was a woman?
-Ada Lovelace, an English mathematician and writer, is credited with writing instructions for the first computer program in the mid-1800s.
-However, the computer she wrote for, the Analytical Engine, was never built.
-It's quite curious to think she was pioneering a field for a machine that didn't even exist yet!
+Did you know that the first computer programmer was a woman? her name was Ada Lovelace and she wrote programs for Charles Babbage's analytical engine in the 19th century, which was a general-purpose computing machine.
+The interesting part?
+The machine was never built during their lifetimes, so her programs were never actually run.
+Ironically, she essentially wrote code for a machine that didn't exist yet.
+Talk about thinking ahead!